rllko/Multi-Tenant-Auth-Service/README.md

 | Web app (dev, direct)   | <http://localhost:3000>                             |
 | PostgreSQL              | `localhost:5432` (user `postgres`, database `auth`) |

-Use `docker compose up -d` to run in the background, and `docker compose down` to stop the stack — add `-v` to also wipe the database volume and start completely fresh.
+Use `docker compose up -d` to run in the background, and `docker compose down` to stop the stack.
+Add `-v` to also wipe the database volume and start completely fresh.

 ### First Login

-The database migrations seed a bootstrap admin tenant so you can log in out-of-the-box:
+A bootstrap admin tenant is created via database migrations for an out-of-the-box first login with:

 - **Email:** `admin@authio.com`
 - **Password:** `admin123`

-This account is the Team Owner of the seeded `test` team.
+Note that this is the owner of the seeded `test` team.

 > [!WARNING]
 > Change the password or remove this account before deploying to production.
 ### Web App

-The web application can be found in the `website` directory.
-It uses [Next.js](https://nextjs.org/) with [React](https://react.dev/) and [Tailwind CSS](https://tailwindcss.com/).
+Web app is located in the `website` folder and uses [Next.js](https://nextjs.org/) along with [React](https://react.dev/) and [Tailwind CSS](https://tailwindcss.com/).

-The web application contains several scripts to lint, build and run the project.
-To check the available scripts, run the following command inside the `website` directory:
+The web app includes several scripts for linting, building, and running the project.
+To list all available scripts execute the following command from the `website` folder:

 ```shell
 npm run
 ```

-In the Docker Compose stack, the web app runs in development mode ([Dockerfile.dev](website/Dockerfile.dev)) with hot reload, and talks to the API through the `NEXT_PUBLIC_API_URL` environment variable.
+In the Docker Compose stack, the web app works in the development mode ([Dockerfile.dev](website/Dockerfile.dev)) with hot reload and consumes the API via the `NEXT_PUBLIC_API_URL` environment variable.

 ### Server App

-The server application can be found in the `Server` directory.
-It is an ASP.NET Core application that serves the REST API consumed by the web app.
+Server application is located in the `Server` folder.
+It is an ASP.NET Core application and it provides the REST API which is consumed by the web app.

-The server requires a [PostgreSQL](https://www.postgresql.org/) database for persistent data and [Redis](https://redis.io/) for session state.
-Both are available as services in the [Docker Compose file](docker-compose.yml).
-The keys used by the server are generated by the `keygen` service and shared through a Docker volume.
+The server needs the [PostgreSQL](https://www.postgresql.org/) database for storing the persistent data and [Redis](https://redis.io/) for the session state.
+Both of them are provided as services in the [Docker Compose configuration file](docker-compose.yml).
+Keys used by the server are generated by the `keygen` service and passed via a Docker volume.

-The server is configured through environment variables (see [.env.example](.env.example)), most importantly `DATABASE_URL`, `DATABASE_LOGGER_URL`, and `REDIS_URL`.
+Configuration of the server happens through environment variables (see [.env.example](.env.example)).
+The most important among them are `DATABASE_URL`, `DATABASE_LOGGER_URL`, and `REDIS_URL`.

 ### Migration Utility

-The database migrations can be found in the `MigrationUtility/Database/Scripts` directory.
-The migration utility is a standalone .NET application that applies the migrations and exits; it runs automatically as the `migration` service in the Docker Compose stack, and can also be run manually against any PostgreSQL instance by setting `DATABASE_URL`.
+Database migrations are located under the `MigrationUtility/Database/Scripts` folder.
+The migration utility is an independent .NET tool that applies the migrations and exits.
+It is executed automatically as part of the `migration` service from the Docker Compose configuration, but can also be run manually against any PostgreSQL database by specifying `DATABASE_URL`.

 ### External Database (Optional)

-If you prefer running Authio with an external PostgreSQL database, execute the following SQL commands to set up the activity logger:
+Should you choose to use the external PostgreSQL database for your Authio deployment, run the following SQL queries to configure the activity logger.

+> [!WARNING]
+> Don't forget to remove hardcoded credentials from production systems and set up the admin password after executing the migration.

 ```sql
 CREATE USER authio_serilog WITH PASSWORD 'authio.24';